"Dec. 14, 2012 -- Drinking a glass of beet juice may have an immediate impact on lowering blood pressure, according to a new study.

 Patient Counseling Information

+Advise the patient to read the FDA-approved patient labeling (PATIENT INFORMATION).
 Female patients of childbearing age should be told about the consequences of exposure to Lotrel during pregnancy.
 Discuss treatment options with women planning to become pregnant.
-Patients should be asked to report pregnancies to their physicians as soon as possible.
+Patients should be asked to report pregnancies to their physicians as soon as possible [see WARNINGS AND PRECAUTIONS].

 Carcinogenicity and mutagenicity studies have not been conducted with this combination.
 However, these studies have been conducted with amlodipine and benazepril alone (see below).
 No adverse effects on fertility occurred when the benazepril:amlodipine combination was given orally to rats of either sex at doses up to 15:7.5 mg (benazepril:amlodipine)/kg/day, prior to mating and throughout gestation.

-No evidence of carcinogenicity was found when benazepril was administered to rats and mice for up to two years at doses of up to 150 mg/kg/day.
-When compared on the basis of body surface area, this dose is 18 and 9 times (rats and mice, respectively) the maximum recommended human dose (calculations assume a patient weight of 60 kg).
+Benazepril: No evidence of carcinogenicity was found when benazepril was administered to rats and mice for up to 2 years at doses of up to 150 mg/kg/day.
+When compared on the basis of body surface area, this dose is 18 and 9 times (rats and mice, respectively) the maximum recommended human dose (MRHD) (calculations assume a patient weight of 60 kg).
 No mutagenic activity was detected in the Ames test in bacteria, in an in vitro test for forward mutations in cultured mammalian cells, or in a nucleus anomaly test.
-At doses of 50-500 mg/kg/day (6-60 times the maximum recommended human dose on a body surface area basis), benazepril had no adverse effect on the reproductive performance of male and female rats.
+At doses of 50 to 500 mg/kg/day (6 to 60 times the MRHD on a body surface area basis), benazepril had no adverse effect on the reproductive performance of male and female rats.

 Use In Specific Populations

-Pregnancy Category D Use of drugs that act on the renin-angiotensin system during the second and third trimesters of pregnancy reduces fetal renal function and increases fetal and neonatal morbidity and death.
+Use of drugs that act on the RAS during the second and third trimesters of pregnancy reduces fetal renal function and increases fetal and neonatal morbidity and death.
 Resulting oligohydramnios can be associated with fetal lung hypoplasia and skeletal deformations.
 Potential neonatal adverse effects include skull hypoplasia, anuria, hypotension, renal failure, and death.
 When pregnancy is detected, discontinue Lotrel as soon as possible.
 These adverse outcomes are usually associated with use of these drugs in the second and third trimester of pregnancy.
-Most epidemiologic studies examining fetal abnormalities after exposure to antihypertensive use in the first trimester have not distinguished drugs affecting the renin-angiotensin system from other antihypertensive agents.
+Most epidemiologic studies examining fetal abnormalities after exposure to antihypertensive use in the first trimester have not distinguished drugs affecting the RAS from other antihypertensive agents.
 Appropriate management of maternal hypertension during pregnancy is important to optimize outcomes for both mother and fetus.

-In the unusual case that there is no appropriate alternative to therapy with drugs affecting the renin-angiotensin system for a particular patient, apprise the mother of the potential risk to the fetus.
+In the unusual case that there is no appropriate alternative to therapy with drugs affecting the RAS for a particular patient, apprise the mother of the potential risk to the fetus.
 Perform serial ultrasound examinations to assess the intra-amniotic environment.
 If oligohydramnios is observed, discontinue Lotrel, unless it is considered lifesaving for the mother.
 Fetal testing may be appropriate, based on the week of pregnancy.
 Patients and physicians should be aware, however, that oligohydramnios may not appear until after the fetus has sustained irreversible injury.
-Closely observe infants with histories of in utero exposure to Lotrel for hypotension, oliguria, and hyperkalemia.
+Closely observe infants with histories of in utero exposure to Lotrel for hypotension, oliguria, and hyperkalemia [see Use in Specific Populations].

 The effect of Lotrel on labor and delivery has not been studied.